 Bleach is a powerful cleaning agent and can be very effective if treating mold.
 You can make your own mold removal bleach at home that will be more than adequate for mold removal on a variety of surfaces without harming the underlying substrate.
-It also helps with spore containment, disposal and providing resistance to future growth.
+It also helps with mold spore containment, disposal and providing resistance to future growth.

 Sodium hypochlorite is the main active ingredient in the vast majority of domestic bleaches.
-The chlorine in the solution does not penetrate porous material and remains on the surface.
+The chlorine in the solution does not penetrate the porous material and remains on the surface.
 Only the water in the solution will penetrate into surfaces like wood and drywall.
 This can make the problem worse in some cases as the water may provide even more sustenance for the mold growing underneath.
 Applying bleach for mold removal may prove adequate in killing the growth that manifested on the surface of the porous material.
 This may seem adequate for some time but in most cases the effectiveness is undone when the spores inside the material sprout and cause even further damage.
-You will therefore be left undergoing an endless cycle of bleaching without exterminating the spores for good.
+You will, therefore, be left undergoing an endless cycle of bleaching without exterminating the spores for good.

 Bleach Mold Removal Mixture